 For these situations, I offer:

-Non-editable, or “static” websites don’t do well in search engines, but can still be worthwhile in some industries.
-Offline advertising, links from online directories and paid ads on the search engines can make up for poor search engine positioning.
+Non-editable, or “static” websites struggle to compete with Pro Sites in search engines, but can still work for some industries.
+Offline advertising, directory links and paid ads on the search engines can make up for poor search engine positioning.
 Static sites can then act as effective contact points, presenting a professional image and vital information to your potential customers.
-They also require less maintenance than editable sites, being simpler and less prone to hacking.
-Also, tiny mistakes can have a lasting impact online, so if you aren’t confident about creating content, it can be wise to get professional help with updates.
-I build static websites on my Basic Hosting package.
+Being simpler than editable sites, static sites are less prone to hacking and so require less maintenance than editable sites.
+I build static websites on my Basic Hosting Plus package.

 “Brochure” websites are what most people mean by “simple websites” or “basic websites”.
-They present several pages of information about a business – like a company brochure – with the added benefit of a contact form to gather leads and feedback.
-Whilst it’s possible to manage with just three pages – the home page, contact page and an “about us” page – the more content you have, the better.
-If that sounds like a bit of a chore, here’s what you need to consider…
+They provide several pages of information – like a company brochure – and a contact form to gather leads and feedback.
+Some manage with just three pages – the home page, contact page and an “about us” page.
+However, the more content you have, the better.
+Why?

-Successful websites are built for their target audience.
-Your customers will see your site as you reaching out to them.
-They will require your site to be easy to find, easy to navigate, and to contain the information they’re looking for – or at least enough information for them to consider contacting you.
+Well, successful websites are built for their target audience.
+Your customers see your site as you reaching out to them.
+They require it to be easy to find, easy to navigate, and to contain the information they’re looking for – or at least enough to persuade them to contact you.
 Otherwise they’ll just move on to your competitors.

-There’s more to it than that, though.
-You may be able to do all that in just a few pages, but if you do, it risks looking like your site – and helping your customers – is just an afterthought.
+You may be able to achieve that in just a few pages, but that risks looking like your site – and helping your customers – is an afterthought.
 You don’t want to give prospective customers that impression, do you?

-Quite simply, the more effort you put into deliver value to your target audience on your website, the more they’ll feel appreciated.
+Basically, the more effort you put into delivering value to your target audience on your website, the more they’ll feel appreciated.
 The more they feel appreciated, the more likely they are to trust you, and to buy from you.

-Most basic brochure websites have at least five pages, so anything less is unlikely to be cost-effective.
+Most basic brochure websites have at least five pages – anything less is rarely cost-effective.
 On the other hand, if you’re planning more than about a dozen pages, you may be better off with a Pro Site.
-Brochure sites start at just £750 for a 5-page site.
+Brochure sites start at just £750 for a six-page site.